apache/apex-core/docs/application_development.md

 Application Developer Guide
 ===========================

-Real-time big data processing is not only important but has become critical for businesses which depend on accurate and timely analysis of their business data.
-A few businesses have yielded to very expensive solutions like building an in-house, real-time analytics infrastructure supported by an internal development team, or buying expensive proprietary software.
-A large number of businesses are dealing with the requirement just by trying to make Hadoop do their batch jobs in smaller iterations.
-Over the last few years, Hadoop has become ubiquitous in the big data processing space, replacing expensive proprietary hardware and software solutions for massive data processing with very cost-effective, fault-tolerant, open-sourced, and commodity-hardware-based solutions.
-While Hadoop has been a game changer for companies, it is primarily a batch-oriented system, and does not yet have a viable option for real-time data processing.
-Most companies with real-time data processing end up having to build customized solutions in addition to their Hadoop infrastructure.

-The DataTorrent platform is designed to process massive amounts of real-time events natively in Hadoop.
-This can be event ingestion, processing, and aggregation for real-time data analytics, or can be real-time business logic decisioning such as cell tower load balancing, real-time ads bidding, or fraud detection.
-The platform has the ability to repair itself in real-time (without data loss) if hardware fails, and adapt to changes in load by adding and removing computing resources automatically.
+The Apex platform is designed to process massive amounts of real-time events natively in Hadoop.

-DataTorrent is a native Hadoop application.
 It runs as a YARN (Hadoop 2.x) application and leverages Hadoop as a distributed operating system.
-All the basic distributed operating system capabilities of Hadoop like resource allocation (Resource Manager, distributed file system (HDFS), multi-tenancy, security, fault-tolerance, scalability, etc. are supported natively in all streaming applications.
-Just as Hadoop for map-reduce handles all the details of the application allowing you to only focus on writing the application (the mapper and reducer functions), the platform handles all the details of streaming execution, allowing you to only focus on your business logic.
-Using the platform removes the need to maintain separate clusters for real-time applications.
+All the basic distributed operating system capabilities of Hadoop like resource management (YARN), distributed file system (HDFS), multi-tenancy, security, fault-tolerance, and scalability are supported natively in all the Apex applications.
+The platform handles all the details of the application execution, including dynamic scaling, state checkpointing and recovery, event processing guarantees, etc. allowing you to focus on writing your application logic without mixing operational and functional concerns.

 In the platform, building a streaming application can be extremely easy and intuitive.
 The application is represented as a Directed